open5e/open5e/source/monsters/tome-of-beasts/B/bagiennik.rst

 on the dying creature’s flesh.
 A similar application on an already-stable creature or one with 1 or more hit points acts as a potion of healing, restoring 2d4 + 2 hit points.
-Alternatively, the bagiennik’s secretion can have the effect of a lesser restoration spell.
+Alternatively, the bagiennik’s secretion can have the effect of a :ref:`srd:lesser-restoration` spell.
 However, any creature receiving a bagiennik’s Healing Oil must make a successful DC 13 Constitution saving throw or be slowed for 1 minute.